mekramy/gotemplate/README.md

 **NOTE**: Use `include` function to import instead of builtin `template` function to prevent errors.

+**NOTE**: In `Render`, you can load multiple partial views.
+The first `layouts` value must be the layout, and if the view has a partial and no layout, an empty string must be passed as the first argument.

 ### Builtin functions

 - `{{ view }}`: render child template in layout.
 If used in non-layout template generate error!